How Google is using emerging AI techniques to improve language translation quality

 Google isn’t alone in its pursuit of a truly universal translator.
 In August 2018, Facebook revealed an AI model that uses a combination of word-for-word translations, language models, and back-translations to outperform systems for language pairings.
 More recently, MIT Computer Science and Artificial Intelligence Laboratory researchers presented an unsupervised model — i.e., a model that learns from test data that hasn’t been explicitly labeled or categorized — that can translate between texts in two languages without direct translational data between the two.

 In a statement, Google diplomatically said it’s “grateful” for the machine translation research in “academia and industry,” some of which informed its own work.
-“We accomplished [Google Translate’s recent improvements] by synthesizing and expanding a variety of recent advances,” said the company. “[W]ith this update, we are proud to provide automatic translations that are relatively coherent, even for the lowest-resource of the 108 supported languages.”
+“We accomplished [Google Translate’s recent improvements] by synthesizing and expanding a variety of recent advances,” said the company.
+“With this update, we are proud to provide automatic translations that are relatively coherent, even for the lowest-resource of the 108 supported languages.”